 There is currently no therapy that can prevent the development of epilepsy after brain trauma.
-Here we propose the creation of a consortium of consumers and consumer organizations, scientific (professional) societies, health organizations, and EpiBioS4Rx investigators to facilitate interactions and communication among our partners, promote participatory action research, and identify strategies to design large-scale interventional clinical trials of antiepileptogenic therapies in tramautic brain injury with effective recruitment and retention.
+Here we propose the creation of a consortium of consumers and consumer organizations, scientific (professional) societies, health organizations, and EpiBioS4Rx investigators to facilitate interactions and communication among our partners, promote participatory action research, and identify strategies to design large-scale interventional clinical trials of antiepileptogenic therapies in traumatic brain injury with effective recruitment and retention.